eight5ix/overwatch-2-rank-scraper/README.md

 ## The Function
 There are a max of 3 possible ranks to be had by any user one for each role.
 In this loop, we try each XPath by iterating through a counter.
 The role image src, and we check for the matching role image src, then add the rank image src to a NumPy array called `ranks`.
 The array is then returned.
 You can use this output however you'd like.

+When searching for the username, be sure to use a `-` instead of a `#`.
+This is because the url has to do it this way, and you are modifying the url with an argument called `name` in the function.

 ## The Example
  In the example provided, the array is put into a google sheet.
 Python connects to a google sheet using the Google Sheets API from Google Cloud, and displays the output on a table.
 This is just one usecase for this.
 Documentation on how to use Google Sheets API can be found [here](https://developers.google.com/sheets/api/guides/concepts).